shashwathuchil/AgenticWebImplementation/README.md

    ```
    The app will open in your browser at `http://localhost:3000`.

+---

-## How It Works
+## 🧠 How It Works

 1. **Upload a PDF**: Click the file input to select a PDF (max 4MB).
 The file is never uploaded to a server.
 2. **Text Extraction**: The app extracts text from your PDF in the browser using a custom React hook.
 3. **Ask Questions**: Type questions about the PDF content.
 The TensorFlow QnA model answers your questions, all locally.
 4. **Privacy**: No data is sent to any server.
 All processing is done in your browser for maximum privacy.

+---

-## Serverless Deployment
+## ☁️ Serverless Deployment

-This app is designed for static, serverless deployment.
-You can deploy it to any static hosting provider (Vercel, Netlify, GitHub Pages, etc.) with zero backend configuration.
+Deploy to any static host (Vercel, Netlify, GitHub Pages, etc.)—no backend needed.
 All AI/ML runs in the browser.

+---

-## Privacy & Security
+## 🔐 Privacy & Security

 - **No Data Collection**: Your PDFs and questions never leave your device.
 - **No Analytics**: No tracking, analytics, or cookies.
 - **Open Source**: Review the code to verify privacy claims.

+---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

+---

-## License
+## 📄 License

 MIT License